How to Support the Wellbeing of your Employees during Redundancy

 In summary, communications are key for all individuals within an organisation when a redundancy process is taking place.
 Having an employee centric, personalised and 1-1 approach that ensures everyone is treated as an individual and they are supported through the process is a must for responsible organisations.
 Getting specialist and expert support and signposting everyone to the people that can help them will ensure as positive an outcome as possible for all concerned.

-It’s a very difficult time but using experienced partners can really help.
-For more information on how Next Steps Outplacement can help your business, please contact us on 01952 212429 or via email on email@example.com
+It’s a very difficult time but using experienced partners can really help, to talk through how we might be able to help, please contact us on email@example.com